 These keto flax crackers are healthy low-carb crackers flavored with rosemary and garlic.
 Bonus, this is also a gluten-free cracker recipe, made with only 5 simple ingredients.

 An easy, tasty snack or appetizer for your summer food platter.
 Also, these crackers are egg-free and dairy-free meaning this recipe is vegan as well.

 Flaxseed crackers: vegan cracker recipe

 What are keto flax crackers?

-Keto flax cracker are crunchy little bites size food with a bread like flavor made essentially from flax meal.
-It is an easy flaxseed recipes using ground flaxseed and water to create a crunchy snack or appetizer.
+Keto flax cracker are crunchy little bites size food with a bread-like flavor made essentially from flax meal.
+It’s an easy flaxseed recipe using ground flaxseed and water to create a crunchy snack or appetizer.

-Flaxseed crackers are keto vegan crackers as they contains no eggs, no dairy.
+Flaxseed crackers are keto vegan crackers as they contain no eggs, no dairy.
 All you need to make these low-carb crackers are 4 ingredients:

 Ground flaxseed – you can use either golden or brown flaxseed.
 I love both but some people prefer golden flaxseed as they don’t have much flavor.

 Water – simple tap water at room temperature

 Spices – I love garlic powder, dried rosemary and onion powder.
 Again, this is my favorite flavor and you can play a lot with spices.
 I love smoked paprika, dried oregano, dried thyme or even nutritional yeast for a cheesy flavor.

 Sesame seeds – this is optional.
 That’s my secret weapon to make these simple flaxseed cracker super tasty!
 If you have got sesame seeds at home go for it this is so good with it!

 Easy to make homemade gluten-free cracker recipe

 These flaxseed crackers are super easy to make and don’t required any kitchen tools.
 I like to blend raw flaxseed into ground in my blender simply because whole flaxseed are cheaper.
 However, this recipe works well with store bought ground flaxseed.
 Simply combine all the ingredients into a bowl with a spatula or your hand until it forms a dough.

 How to roll your keto flax crackers dough?